-David and his brother Jabez both joined their local church and were baptized on July 5, 1741- in their 20s.
+David and his brother Jabez both joined and were baptized on July 5, 1741- in their 20s.
 They joined the First Congregational Church, known as The Road.
 The church was the 1st in Stonington, organized in 1674, it still stands in the same location with a newer building after a fire in 1829.
 The plain Puritan design, beams and box style pews were built in to the new building.
 The church doors open to the front of the church so walking in a person faces the whole congregation.

 David’s granddaughter Sarah married John Connable, their daughter Leydia Connable and husband Obed Gaines moved west all the way to Iowa where their granddaughter Mary Ella Gaines married James Miller, grandpa of Faber Miller, husband to Gladys Cable.

 Jabez Dewey born in 1755, probably in Connecticut, had joined the American Revolution by 1776 at age 21.
 He fought in the Battle of Harlem Heights, September 1776.
 The battle was the first real victory of General Washington.
 “Upon receiving Washington’s orders to return to their lines, the troops gave a loud -huzzah- and left the field in good order.”
 Page 86, Johnston, Battle of Harlem Heights, 1897.